What to do on La Graciosa: beaches, hikes, and ferry travel

 How to get to La Graciosa?

-As you might guess, there aren’t a ton of options for getting to La Graciosa.
+As you might expect, there are only a few ways to reach La Graciosa.
 You first need to be on Lanzarote and head to the north of the island, to the small port of Órzola.
 This is where ferries depart for Caleta de Sebo on La Graciosa.
-The crossing is rather quick, between 25 and 30 minutes (however, the day I went, it rocked quite a bit—watch out if you get seasick!).
+The crossing takes around 25 minutes (however, the day I went, it rocked quite a bit—watch out if you get seasick!).

-Rest assured, there are ferries year-round and every day.
-Two companies operate the crossings: Biosfera Express and Líneas Romero.
-Between the two companies, there are departures and returns approximately every 30 minutes.
-That still gives you a lot of freedom.
+Ferries operate every day throughout the year.
+Two companies serve the route: Biosfera Express and Líneas Romero.
+Between them, they offer several departures in each direction throughout the day, although exact schedules vary by date and season.
 In practice, you just need to go to the website of the company of your choice to book your times in advance.
 You can also buy your ticket directly at the port ticket office.
 Personally, since I didn’t know how busy it would be, I preferred to book in advance with Biosfera Express.

 A little tip: take the ferry as early as possible.
 For me, it was almost empty—and so was the island—when I arrived.
 Also plan to arrive a little before departure time, because boarding starts 15 minutes before.
 You’ll be able to park easily and, above all, for free near the port.
 But I think it’s more complicated in high season.
 It’s also possible to get combo bus (pick-up) + ferry to the island of La Graciosa.